monsoonmaelstrom/book2/book2.md

 It’s everything I never wanted, yet here I am.

 I need to go do *something*.
 I’m going to go crazy if I don’t.
 Unfortunately it’s a Sunday.
 Which means there’s *nothing* going on.
 Nothing to distract myself with.
-Liam might be right that it would be easier in the general sense to come back on a weekend but at least if we’d come back tomorrow there would be things that I had to do.
+Liam might be right that it would be easier in the general sense to come back on a weekend but at least if we’d come back tomorrow there would be things I had to do.
 Rooms to sit in.
 People to pretend to listen to.
 I don’t know.
 Maybe it wouldn’t have been better.

 I decide to go to the gym, where at least I can hit something.
 I head out of my room and start down the hallway, only to find Amelia coming up it.
 I have no idea where her room is, but I’m pretty sure it’s not anywhere near here.